 Ingham ISD staff fully supports Michigan's Special Olympics by plunging into freezing cold water or by donating money to show support.
 This plunge as well as several across the state help raise money to support Special Olympic Teams with the cost of equipment, travel expenses, uniforms and supplies.
-For more information, contact Bri Bushre 517.244.1458.
-To make a donation to this years TEAM.
+For more information, visit Polar Plunge.

 Track & Field

 Track and Field encourages athletes of all abilities and ages to compete at their optimum level.
 Students are given opportunities to learn through:

 - skill development

 Special Olympics Winter Games is growing.
 Approximately 900 students bundle up and display their winter athletics in a variety of events.
 Heartwood and SAIL (Skills for Adult Independent Living) students brought home ribbons, medals and proud smiles.

 Special Olympics Young Athletes is a sport and play program for children with and without intellectual disabilities ages 2 to 7 years old.
 Young Athletes introduces basic sport skills, like running, kicking and throwing.
 Young Athletes offers families, teachers, caregivers and people from the community the chance to share the joy of sports with all children.
 Children of all abilities take part, and they all benefit.